 Home Invasion – Lawfully in the Home, But Not Permitted in a Room

-Can A Person Be Prosecuted For Home Invasion If Lawfully Inside House But Has No Permission To Enter A Room Inside That House?
+Can A Person Be Prosecuted For Home Invasion If They are Lawfully Inside the House But Has No Permission To Enter A Room Inside That House?

 Home Invasion Charges in Michigan and Top Defenses

-Before trial, the prosecution asked the court for a jury instruction that covered a fact pattern where a person who is lawfully in a home but breaks into a room inside the house where there was no permission to enter can be guilty of a home invasion.
+Before trial, the prosecution asked the court for a jury instruction that covered a fact pattern where a person who is lawfully in a home but breaks into a room inside the house without permission, can be guilty of a home invasion.
 The trial court agreed.

 The Michigan Court of Appeals reversed the trial court, holding that “once a defendant enters a dwelling with permission, he cannot unlawfully enter the same dwelling where he is already lawfully present.”

 This was a very creative argument on the part of the prosecuting attorney.
 The fact that the trial court accepted the argument resulted in the defendant’s conviction.
 This is why it is so essential to have excellent legal representation.
-A great criminal defense attorney would have been able to counter the prosecutor’s argument and see that Mr. Bush was acquitted of home invasion first degree.
+A great criminal defense attorney would have been able to counter the prosecutor’s argument and ensure that Mr. Bush was acquitted of home invasion first degree.
 Thus, there would be no need for the cost and anxiety of an appeal.
-This is one of many examples of when an attorney who specializes in home invasion charges in Michigan.

 Innocent or Not, You Deserve the Best Defense for Home Invasion Charges in Michigan

-It does not make you a criminal or a bad person if you have been charged with a Michigan home invasion or breaking and entering.
-Our team of defense attorneys frequently help clients who have never been in trouble with the law but are now facing serious criminal charges.
+It does not make you a criminal or a bad person if you are charged with a Michigan home invasion or breaking and entering.
+Our team of defense attorneys frequently helps clients who have never been in trouble with the law but are now facing serious criminal charges.
 We’ve also represented thousands of clients with criminal records.
-All the clients of LEWIS & DICKSTEIN, P.L.L.C. are treated with respect and compassion.
-Good people frequently find themselves in a difficult scenario that leads to charges in Michigan.
-It’s critical that you comprehend the differences between Home Invasion and Breaking and Entering charges if you’ve been charged with either in Michigan.
-Call our Home Invasion Defense Attorneys for a Free Consultation, and we will help you understand the charges, penalties, your options and work with you to develop a winning strategy.
-If you trust us with your representation, you will get the best possible defense for fair and affordable legal fees.
+LEWIS & DICKSTEIN, P.L.L.C.’s clients are treated with respect and compassion.
+Good people frequently find themselves in a problematic scenario that leads to charges in Michigan.
+It’s critical that you understand the difference between Home Invasion and Breaking and Entering charges if you’ve been charged with either in Michigan.
+Call our Home Invasion Defense Attorneys for a Free Consultation, and we will help you understand the charges, the penalties, and your options.
+We will work with you to develop a winning strategy.
+Trust us with your representation and you will get the best possible defense for a fair and affordable legal fee.

 Michigan has three degrees of Home Invasion Charges